mlevans0/overleaf-server-docs/docs/configuration/ldap.md

 EXTERNAL_AUTH=ldap
 ```

+You can see a full list of available configuration options over on the [Environments variables](environment-variables/#ldap) page.

+After bootstrapping {{ versions['server-pro-short'] }} for the first time with LDAP authentication, an existing LDAP user must be given admin permissions by visiting the `/launchpad` page (or [via CLI](https://github.com/overleaf/overleaf/wiki/Creating-and-managing-users#creating-the-first-admin-user), but in this case ignoring password confirmation).

+LDAP users will appear in Overleaf Admin Panel once they log in first time with their initial credentials.

 !!! note

     To preserve backward compatibility with older configuration files, if `EXTERNAL_AUTH` is not set, but `SHARELATEX_LDAP_URL` is set, then the LDAP
     module will be activated.
 We still recommend setting `EXTERNAL_AUTH` explicitly.

-After bootstrapping {{ versions['server-pro-short'] }} for the first time with LDAP authentication, an existing LDAP user must be given admin permissions by visiting the `/launchpad` page (or [via CLI](https://github.com/overleaf/overleaf/wiki/Creating-and-managing-users#creating-the-first-admin-user), but in this case ignoring password confirmation).

-LDAP users will appear in Overleaf Admin Panel once they log in first time with their initial credentials.

 ## Example configuration ##